 If admitted, you will need to provide proof of completion before you start the degree.
 Your application will look stronger if all prerequisites are completed or in progress at the time of application.

 If you are missing any prerequisites, check out a community college or other regionally-accredited institution near you (or online).
 Most colleges allow you to take some credits without being admitted to a degree program.
 See below for a list of specific upcoming Evergreen programs that are accepted as prerequisites.

 Professional experience may substitute for specific prerequisites.
-If you need a prerequisite waived, we suggest you add a page to your personal statement explaining why you are requesting a waiver.
+If you need a prerequisite waived, we suggest adding an additional attachment to your application with a short statement explaining why one or more prerequisite requirement should be waived.